garethjmsaunders/digital-code-style-guide/xml.md

 ## 9. Key-value pairs

-Simply key-value pairs should be represented with an empty element whose name represents the key, with the value attribute containing the value.
+Simple key-value pairs SHOULD be represented with an empty element whose name represents the key, with the value attribute containing the value.

 ```
 <key valueID="value" />
 ```

 It can be helpful to include a unit attribute to specify the unit of measurement.
-Physical measurements should be specified using the SI system.
+Physical measurements should be specified using the SI system, e.g.

 ```
 <dimensions height="4" length="5" unit="metres" />